Depara

-Lemvo Jean Abou Bakar Depara, known as Depara (1928–1997), was an Angolan-born photographer who worked in the Democratic Republic of Congo.
+Lemvo Jean Abou Bakar Depara, commonly known as Depara (1928–1997), was an Angolan-born photographer, who worked in the Democratic Republic of Congo.

 Depara purchased his first video camera to record his wedding in 1950; four years later, he was made official photographer to the Zairian singer Franco.
-In 1975 he became official photographer to the National Assembly of Democratic Republic of Congo.
-He also took many photographs of the social scene of Kinshasa during the period.
-At his death in 1997 he left a large archive of untitled negatives; many of these have been reprinted and titled for sale since his death.
+In 1975 he became official photographer to the National Assembly of Democratic Republic of Congo, and also took many photographs of the social scene of Kinshasa during the period.

+At his death in 1997, he left a large archive of untitled negatives; many of these have been reprinted and titled for sale since his death.
 Some of Depara's work is in the collection of Jean Pigozzi.